 YSE’s November cookery course in Val d’Isère is not open to the public – it’s just for our staff.
 And it is free.
-The cookery side is run by one of the ex-head trainers at the Grange Cooking School in Somerset, and the month of non-stop cooking is designed to bring inexperienced cooks who just love cooking up to a professional standard (although sadly we have no positions available for Small Chalet Cooks at the moment), to get professional chefs familiar with local ingredients and cooking at 6,000 feet, and to allow our many repeat chefs to experiment with and pass on any new ideas they have picked up over the summer.
+The cookery side is run by one of the ex-head trainers at the Grange Cooking School in Somerset, and the month of non-stop cooking is designed to bring inexperienced cooks who just love cooking up to a professional standard, to get professional chefs familiar with local ingredients and cooking at 6,000 feet, and to allow our many repeat chefs to experiment with and pass on any new ideas they have picked up over the summer.

 The only condition for attending the course is that you must be accepted to work for YSE!
 You can apply on this website and if you’re successful we will offer you a job and a place on the cookery course.
 And it’s not just free, we actually pay you while you’re doing the course!
 It also includes food hygiene, ice driving for those who need it, mountain safety, free ski and snowboard lessons – everything you could possibly want for a smooth, successful and enjoyable season.